quilime/organelle-monome/README.md

-# Organelle + Monome
+# Organelle + Monome via SerialOSC

 ![](http://media.quilime.com/files/img/organelle-monome.png)

 ## Hardware

   - Critter + Gutari Organelle
-  - Monome 128 Grayscale
+    - Tested with Monome 128 Grid Grayscale, other monomes should work

     Optional

       - Powered USB Hub

 ## How to Use

-Plug in the Monome to the USB Hub, and the USB Hub into the Organelle.
-On my Monome 128, half of the LEDs weren't lit when powered from the USB port on the Organelle.
-The keys worked, however.
-Other Monome's may not need a hub, YMMV.

-### Monome-Install

-Run this patch first.
-It MUST be in the root of the Patches folder to run.
+  1. Copy the example patches to your Organelle's USB drive or SD card.

+    2. Plug in the Monome in via USB.
+Note: The Organelle's USB port doesn't supply enough power for a Monome 128 Grid to light all its LED's.
+A powered hub may be required for your Grid.

+## Installation

+Run the SerialOSC-Install patch.
 This patch installs the serialosc binaries and libmonome shared libraries to the Organelle's OS.
+It also adds serialosc as a daemon that runs at startup.

 Press AUX to start installation.

-After installation, all the monome's LED's should blink, and then each key's LED should illuminate when pressed.
-The Organelle should display the last key pressed x y and state.
-Pressing AUX again will toggle a lightshow.
-You may delete this patch after the monome successful installs.
+After installation, plug in a Monome Grid to the Organelle or a connected USB Hub.
+The display should notify you if it is connected and active.
+Unplug the grid and it should display that it's disconnected.
+When the grid is active, pressing a key will light it up and a sound will be heard.

+## Patches

+### SerialOSC-Install

+SerialOSC Installer patch.

 ### Monome Basic Poly

-Indiviual Monome keys illuminate when pressed, and trigger the Basic Poly voice patch that shipped with the Organelle.
+Try this patch after running Monome-Install.
+Indiviual Monome Keys illuminate when pressed, and trigger the Basic Poly voice patch that shipped with the Organelle.

+## Uninstall

+Via the terminal, navigate to the SerialOSC-Installer folder and run

+    ./uninstall.sh